weavercm/Connect-IQ-Work-Timer/README.md

 * vívoactive® 4
 * **vívoactive® 4S**

-**Note:** as of the time this is written, this app has only been tested in the Connect IQ simulator and not on actual Garmin devices.

 ## To Build:
 1. If you do not already have it, you will need the [Eclipse IDE](https://www.eclipse.org/) (see next step).
 2. Follow the instructions [here](https://developer.garmin.com/connect-iq/programmers-guide/getting-started/) to install the Connect IQ SDK and create a new workspace.
-3. Clone the repository and import the file into your workspace by going to **File > Import > General > Existing Project into Workspace**.
-In the window, browse to the location that you cloned the project, check the checkbox on the project in the window, and select **Finish**.
+3. Clone the repository and import the file into your workspace by going to **File > Import**.
+In the pop-up window go to **General > Existing Projects into Workspace**.
+In the same pop-up window, browse to the location that you cloned the project, check the checkbox for the Work Timer project, and select **Finish**.
-4. Run as you would any Connect IQ project.
+4. Create a run configuration with a target device matching one in the list above and ensure that the target SDK version is "3.1.x".
+5. You can now run the app in the simulator by running your run configuration.

 ## Known Bugs:
+Currently none.

 ## Fixed Bugs:
-* On non-touch-screen devices, if you highlight the Work Time button with the up/down buttons, press start/stop to enter history view, and then press back to return to work timer view, the Work Time button will still be highlighted but cannot be selected again until the up/down buttons are used.
+* On non-touch-screen devices, if you highlight the Work Time button with the up and down buttons, press start/stop to enter history view, and then press back to return to work timer view, the Work Time button will still be highlighted but cannot be selected again until the up or down buttons are used.
-  * **Fix:** Force the History Button to :stateHighlighted if it is selected.
+  * **Fix:** In WorkTimerDelegate.mc, force the History Button to :stateHighlighted if it is selected.

+## ToDo:
+* Add support for more devices
+* Possibly decrease the minimum SDK version required
+* Reduce the number of calculations in the function TimeLogManager.getTimeWorked() in TimeLog.mc, so that only the most recent ON_CLOCK interval is calculated while the other intervals are stored in a variable
+*

 ## Resources:
 The developer page for Connect IQ can be found [here](https://developer.garmin.com/connect-iq/overview/).
 Additionally, their developer forum can be found [here](https://forums.garmin.com/developer/).